borisnorm/mynotes/java_note.md

 ### _Finalize_
 * It is called by garbage collector thread before reclaiming the memory allocated to the object, but it is not guaranteed.
 Do not use it.

+## String vs. StringBuilder vs. StringBuffer
+* String is immutable
+* StringBuilder and StringBuffer are mutable.
+* StringBuffer is synchronized so it is thread safe
+* StringBuilder is not synchronized so it is not thread safe

+## Hashtable vs. HashMap
+* HashTable is synchronized and thread safe.
+Slow.
+* HashMap is non synchronized and not thread safe.
+Fast.
+* Hashtable does not allow null keys and null values.
+* HashMap allows one null key and any number of null values, while
+* Hashtable is a subclass of Dictionary class which is obsolete in Jdk 1.7.
+It is better off externally synchronizing a HashMap or using ConcurrentHashMap.
+* But both Hashtable and HashMap implement _Map_ interface.

+## Vector vs. ArrayList
+* Vector is synchronized.
+Slow.
+* ArrayList is not synchronized.
+* Vector is not part of Collection.
+Old implementation, avoid.

 # Code Snippets
 ## Define a comparator
 ```